Fei-u/PredictionOnFlink/README.md

 # PredictionOnFlink

-This is a guide outlining the process of conducting a toy time-series prediction using Flink.
+This is a guide outlining the process of conducting a toy time-series prediction using Flink and ML.

 ## Step 1: Data Generation and Ingestion